 The shape of the distribution can tell you a lot about the data set.
 Using a histogram, you can tell if:

-- How data is distributed, including if it’s normally distributed
+- How data is distributed, including if it’s distributed normally

-- The process is capable of meeting customer requirements
+- The process will meet customer requirements

-- Changes have occurred in the process, or
+- Changes have occurred in the process

 To create a histogram, start by determining the intervals or “bins” that represent the range of values, then determine how many values fall into each bin.
 The bins are typically consecutive, non-overlapping, and of the same size (though that last one isn’t required).